sauceaaron/python-doctest-selenium/README.md

 # python-doctest-selenium
-Tests with Sauce Labs using Python, Coctest, and Selenium
+Tests with Sauce Labs using Python, Doctest, and Selenium